Apache Kafka® version upgrade

 Starting March 1, 2025, support for Apache Kafka® 2.8, 3.0, 3.1, 3.2, and 3.3 is discontinued.
 You cannot create a cluster with these versions.
 We recommend that you upgrade your existing clusters to version 3.9.

 You can find the list of supported versions in the Apache Kafka® versioning policy section.
-We recommend updating Apache Kafka® step by step without skipping any versions.
-For example, the upgrade sequence from version 3.1 to 3.5 is: 3.1 → 3.2 → 3.3 → 3.4 → 3.5.
+We recommend upgrading Apache Kafka® step by step, without skipping any versions.
+For example, upgrade from version 3.1 to 3.5 in the following sequence: 3.1 → 3.2 → 3.3 → 3.4 → 3.5.

-Learn more about minor version updates and host maintenance in Maintenance.
+To learn more about minor version updates and host maintenance, see Maintenance.

 Before upgrading a version

-Make sure this does not affect your applications: review the Apache Kafka® change log
+Make sure this does not affect your applications: review the Apache Kafka® release notes

 Upgrading a cluster